Porsche Formula E Team: 2019–2020 season

 André Lotterer at the 2020 Mexico City ePrix, where he qualified on pole.

-In December 2018, Neel Jani was announced as the first driver to drive for the new team.
+In December 2018, Neel Jani was announced as the first driver to compete for the new team.
 Brendon Hartley was also involved in the development of the new car.
-Porsche were then evaluating whether to sign the inexperienced Hartley or not.
-In July 2019, Porsche announced the former Techeetah driver André Lotterer as the second driver.
-In September, Porsche announced Simona de Silvestro and Thomas Preining as their new development drivers after Hartley got signed to the GEOX Dragon team.
-On 1 March 2020, Preining and Frédéric Makowiecki were brought to the Marrakesh rookie test, with Preining posting the fifteenth best lap and Makowiecki ending up the slowest of all drivers who partook the test.
+Porsche subsequently evaluated whether to sign the inexperienced Hartley on a full-time basis.

+In July 2019, Porsche announced former Techeetah driver André Lotterer as its second driver.
+In September, Porsche confirmed Simona de Silvestro and Thomas Preining as development drivers, following Hartley's signing with GEOX Dragon.

+On 1 March 2020, Preining and Frédéric Makowiecki participated in the Marrakesh rookie test, with Preining setting the fifteenth-fastest lap time and Makowiecki finishing last of all drivers who took part in the test.